 Fluorouracil is also known as FU or 5FU and is one of the most commonly used drugs to treat cancer.
-It is a treatment for many types of cancer including:
+It is most often used in combination with other cancer drugs to treat many types of cancer including:

 - breast cancer